manufitoussi/dev-web-server/readme.md

 -----------------------------------------------

 # Definition
 This project is a [NodeJS] application that permits to simply and quickly create a WEB local server.
 It can distribute any static or dynamic data and file.
-This will be usefull to mock an API or serve your web site project.
+This will be useful to mock an API or serve your web site project.

 # Features
 This application creates, by default, a web server on `http://localhost:8080/` that targets the *website root* from the *launching directory*.